 The Snake’s Urinary System

-Like in mammals, a snake’s kidneys filter waste products from its blood.
+Like mammals, a snake’s kidneys filter waste products from its blood.

-The two kidneys are elongated in snakes, with one fixed closer to the head than the other.
+The two kidneys are elongated in snakes, one fixed closer to the head than the other.

 Once the kidneys have done their job, the urine matter is concentrated and transported through ureters to two cavities in the snake’s body.